nadethoughts/Aetheria/Campaigns/Nimble/PCs/Rubius Haggard (Ian).md

 - **Background**: Academy Dropout
 - **Subclass**: Path of the Mountainheart
 - **Current Item Thread**: The Axe of Snaggletooth, also known as the shadow axe
-- **Current Status**: 0 wounds; 3 tracked Shadow Points after the axe's Session 08 manifestations
+- **Current Status**: 1 wound; 5 transcript-supported Shadow Points after Session 09, with a possible sixth pending reconciliation of the written Wound trigger

 ## Character Build